Jacob Evans

 The Bag

 I usually take two bags with me when I travel: a day bag and a larger backpack that accompanies me on the long plane rides.
 The key difference between the two bags is the larger one carries my laptop, which will not fit in the smaller day bag (nor would I want it to).
 When flying, I fold up the day bag and store it in my carry-on rollberboard luggage as I only ever need one of the two bags with me at any given time.
+Put simply: my day bag contains a subset of the items packed in my backpack.

 After trying a few different bags to serve as my day bag, I settled on an all-canvas brown messenger-style bag by Gearonic.
 It’s light, has plenty of pockets and ample storage.
 It’s easy to sling around one shoulder and is comfortable to walk with.
 Without question, it’s one of my favorite bags and the most inexpensive one I own.